-The statement of net position presents information on all the Town's assets and liabilities with the residual amount being reported as net position.
+The statement of net position presents information on all the Town's assets, deferred outflows of resources, liabilities and deferred inflows of resources with the residual amount being reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Town is improving or deteriorating.